franciscosanchezoliver/decision_tree_from_scratch/README.md

 - Its very easy (and very bad) to build decision trees that are overfitted to the training data, and that don't generalize well to unseen data.
 - We can divide decision trees into classification trees (produce categorical outputs) and regression trees (which produces numeric output).
 - For the explanation, we'll focus on classification trees, and we'll work through the ID3 algorithm for learning a decision tree from a set of labeled data, this will help us understand how decision trees work.
 And we'll restrict the problem to binary ones.

+## Entropy

+In order to build decision tree, we will need to decide what question to ask and in what order.
+At each stage of the tree there are some possibilities we've eliminated and some that we haven't.
+Every possible question partitions the remaining possibilities according to their answer.

+Ideally, we'd like to choose questions whose answers give a lot of information about what our tree should predict.
+If there's a single yes/no question for which "yes" answers always correspond to True outputs and "no" answers to False outputs, this would be a awesome question to pick.
+Conversely, a yes/no question for which neither answer gives you much information about what the prediction should be is probably not a good choice.

+We capture this notion of "how much information" with entropy.
+And it is used to represent uncertainty associated with data.